 The majority of manufacturers do not recommend a CVT transmission flush as part of regular maintenance.
 Many automakers claim that the CVT fluid is meant to last for the life of the vehicle.

 If you rack up a lot of miles on the vehicle or you notice a leak, you might choose to have service anyway.
-We recommend having a professional look at it if you notice burnt fluid, particles contaminating it or the vehicle is getting older.
+I recommend having a professional look at it if you notice burnt fluid or particles contaminating it, or if the vehicle is getting older.